• Skip to content

 External customers are those who purchase products or services, while internal customers are employees of the organization.

-Some consider employees to be the most important customer of the organization because they ARE the organization – since they are the ones who take care of the customers.
+Some consider employees to be the most important customers of the organization because they ARE the organization – since they are the ones who take care of the customers.

 Secondly, internal customers are employees who serve other employees.